 The annual emissions that could be displaced by a 200 MW wind project is about 500,000 tonnes of CO2 from thermal generating stations, equivalent to removing approximately 100,000 cars from Saskatchewan’s roads.

-Wind energy causes wind turbines to rotate.
+Wind causes turbines blades to rotate.
 A rotating generator located within each wind turbine converts wind energy into electricity which is transmitted to a collector system.
 Collector systems consist of overhead and buried conductors that transmit electricity from wind turbines to a substation, typically at 34.5 kV.
 The substation increases voltage for transmission over long distances.
 Electricity is transported to consumers along an overhead cable called a conductor or transmission line.

 The team at Innergex keeps up with emerging technologies to ensure we are able to make the best decisions possible on the latest information available on turbine components, keeping efficiency, low noise, performance and cost as the main criteria.